-Sophie’s Place allows children and youth
+Sophie’s Place lets children and youth

-to share their story in a safe and welcoming space, supported and helped by a compassionate, highly integrated team
+share their story in a safe and welcoming space, supported and helped by a compassionate, highly integrated team

 What to Look For